theY2Kbug/Maze-Renderer/README.md

 # Maze Renderer

-Maze renderer is a minimalistic implementation of the Wolfenstein 3D engine created using the p5.js library.
+Maze renderer is a javascript implementation of the classic Wolfenstein 3D rendering engine created using the p5.js library.
 The maze renderer can be split into two components, the maze generation and rendering the boundaries seen within the view cone.

 ### Deployment